sbg/sevenbridges-r/README.md

 biocLite("sevenbridges")
 ```

-Alternatively, you can always install the latest development version of the package from GitHub too:
+__[Latest]__ Alternatively, you can always install the latest development version of the package from GitHub, it's always the most latest
+version, fresh new but not fully tested,  with all new features and hot fixes, before we push to any bioconductor branch (release/devel)

 ```
 # install.packages("devtools") if devtools was not installed